 The Beacon is the student newspaper of Northwestern College.
 It is published weekly (in print and online) and distributed each Friday at noon.
 The Beacon is a learning laboratory and, as such, the student staff encourages other students to be involved.
 It also accepts letters from the campus community.
 Letters must be submitted to an editor through email (beacon@nwciowa.edu) to be considered for publication.
-Students who want to join the staff as reporters, editors, columnists or photographers should contact Ann Minnick at aminnick@nwciowa.edu.
+Students who want to join the staff as reporters, editors, columnists or photographers should contact Madison Follett at madison.follett@nwciowa.edu.